igpmn/gees/docs-source/model/demography-math.md

 ## Total Population

-Global population trend, $nn$, is a unit root process common to all areas.
+Global population trend, $nn_t$, is a unit root process common to all areas.
 The level of the global population trend does not correspond to any particular demographic indicator; rather, we can think of $nn$ as a driving force for population *growth*

 $$